What is the Gettysburg College–Gilder Lehrman MA in American History?

 Can I earn continuing education units (CEUs) or professional development points (PDPs)?

 Yes.
 Gilder Lehrman online graduate courses are generally eligible for CEU and PDP credits, but it is your responsibility to verify eligibility with your school administration or state PD office prior to enrolling in a course.
 If you need more information to determine eligibility than is available on the course information page, please email us at firstname.lastname@example.org.

 How do I access the courses?

-Pace University online courses are on the Brightspace Learning Management System (LMS), referred to as Classes.
-When you enroll, you will receive a username and password for both your Pace email and your Classes account.
+Gettysburg College–Gilder Lehrman online courses are on the Moodle learning platform.
+When you enroll, you will receive a username and password for both your Gettysburg College email and your Moodle account.
 That account will stay valid for all subsequent courses, but you may be asked to change your password from time to time.

 How tech-savvy do I need to be to take a Gilder Lehrman online course?

 You should be comfortable using your computer for email and web browsing.
-There is an asynchronous new-student webinar that takes place in the two weeks before courses begin.
-This webinar will teach you to use Classes as well as Pace’s library databases.
+There is an asynchronous new-student webinar that will open before courses begin.
+This webinar will teach you to use Moodle as well as Gettysburg College and Gilder Lehrman Institute databases.

 Note: This webinar is accessible online throughout the semester.

 What sort of computer do I need in order to participate in the live sessions?
 Do I need speakers?
 Can I use an iPad?